Kelly Gruber

-Kelly Wayne Gruber (born February 26, 1962) is a former Major League Baseball (MLB) third baseman.
+Kelly Wayne Gruber (born February 26, 1962) is an American former Major League Baseball (MLB) third baseman.
+He played for the Toronto Blue Jays and California Angels from 1984 to 1993.
+He was a two-time MLB All-Star and won a Gold Glove Award and Silver Slugger Award in 1990.

 Early life

 Gruber was born on February 26, 1962.
 Gruber played baseball at Westlake High School in Austin, Texas, where his number was later retired.

 Early career

-He was drafted by the Cleveland Indians in the 1st round (10th pick) of the 1980 amateur draft but did not sign with the team.
+He was drafted by the Cleveland Indians in the 1st round (10th pick) of the 1980 amateur draft.
 On December 5, 1983, the Toronto Blue Jays picked him up in the Rule 5 draft.
 Gruber saw his first MLB action shortly thereafter, playing in his first game on April 20, 1984.
 Over the next three seasons, he split time between MLB and the minor leagues, earning an everyday spot in the Toronto line-up by 1987.
 The Toronto media quickly nicknamed him "Xanthos" (meaning blonde) after his long flowing blonde hair.
 During his stay in Toronto he was voted the city's most eligible bachelor.